wamsiv/nasa/README.md

 Each heavy chain of the antibody is composed of the recombination of a specific V, D, and J gene segment.
-As Dr. Chapes has talked about previously, we're interested in the ontogeny of these CDR3s.
+We're interested in the ontogeny of these CDR3s.
 Biologically, even if two different heavy chains have the SAME CDR3, if they do not have the same V/D/J Gene segments, they cannot be related.

 Sample date is in `scripts\Example_Data.xlsx`